nshaheryar/pythonProject/README.md

   - The user will input the number of nights they intend to stay at the hotel
   - The user will input the check-in date for their stay

-Once these actions are completed, the user is informed their booking was successful and is asked if they would like a receipt If they type 'y' to accept, their booking details are printed out [Roomtype, checkin/checkout, and cost]
+Once these actions are completed, the user is informed their booking was successful and is asked if they would like a receipt.

+If they type 'y' to accept, their booking details are printed out [Roomtype, checkin/checkout, and cost]

 4 types of rooms exist: Basic, Family, Suite, and Penthouse